 \subsection{WIMP scenario}

 The program \texttt{alter\_wimps.x} computes the BBN abundances, errors and correlations in a cosmological scenario where WIMPs are added to the Standard Model particles.
 It takes 3 input arguments, which are the type of WIMP particle (1: real scalar, 2: complex scalar, 3: Majorana fermion, 4: Dirac fermion), the type of coupling to the Standard Model particles (1: neutrinos, 2: EM, 3: equivalent neutrinos) and $m_\chi$ (to be given in MeV) (see Section \ref{subsec.wimp}).
+An additional parameter can be given to specify the integration method.
 Running the program with: \texttt{./alter\_wimp.x 2 2 15.} returns: \texttt{